AAOIFI Shari'a screening 路 Reviewed May 17, 2026

 HLAL tracks the FTSE USA IdealRatings Shariah Index.
 Approximately 200 holdings, expense ratio ~0.50%.
 Built by Wahed Invest with a documented Shari'a Supervisory Board.

-SPUS tracks the S&P 500 Shariah Industry Exclusions Index β same parent index as SPY, but with non-compliant industries removed. ~190 holdings, expense ratio ~0.49%.
+SPUS tracks the S&P 500 Shariah Industry Exclusions Index, the same parent index as SPY but with non-compliant industries removed. ~190 holdings, expense ratio ~0.49%.
 Run by SP Funds with audit from a Shari'a board.

 Amana Income (AMANX) and Amana Growth (AMAGX) are actively managed mutual funds from Saturna Capital.
 Higher expense ratios (~0.95%) but the longest track record of any U.S. halal equity fund.
 Saturna handles quarterly purification disclosures.

 Choosing among them: HLAL has more international exposure than SPUS; SPUS more closely mirrors the U.S. large-cap index.
-Amana's actively-managed approach can deviate from index performance in either direction β read its prospectus before allocating.
+Amana's actively-managed approach can deviate from index performance in either direction, so read its prospectus before allocating.

 Methodology